Washington Gladden Social Justice Park: Sculpture

-The park also features a sculpture titled One Single Garment of Destiny, designed by Adriana and Julian Voss-Andreae.
+The park also features a sculpture titled Our Single Garment of Destiny, designed by Adriana and Julian Voss-Andreae.
 The work was inspired by King's "Letter from Birmingham Jail"; the sculpture's name is borrowed from the work as well.
 The three-ton sculpture depicts several people standing closely together, along with a rescued animal.
 It was designed with thin steel sheets to appear solid from the sides, but barely visible from the front, representing people with great challenges who appear invisible to society, as well as "individual people becoming a coherent whole".
 The work was designed with Portland, Oregon activists as models, and was dedicated in a virtual ceremony (due to COVID-19) on Martin Luther King Jr. Day in 2021.

 History

 The site of the park has been a used car dealership, and in 2010, as a parking lot for the nearby First Congregational Church.

 In 2018, the church led the creation of the Washington Gladden Social Justice Park.
 The park land was already owned by the church, which entered into a public-private partnership to create the space.
 The park was built from March to October 2018 at a cost of $3.7 million, begun by a 2016 donation by Nancy Jeffrey.
 Her ancestors, founders of the Jeffrey Manufacturing Company, worked with Gladden on social issues.
 The park was dedicated on October 28, 2018.